Sam Hyde Harris: Easel Painting

 Harris painted non-commercial works throughout his life.
 His favorite subjects were scenes from his area in southern California, including a series of paintings of Chavez Ravine before it was developed, and paintings of the early Los Angeles industrial landscape.

 Harris exhibited with the California Art Club, Painters and Sculptors of Southern California, Laguna Beach Art Association, Little Gallery, Probst-Taylor Decorating Company, Pacific Advertising Club Association, Biltmore Salon, San Gabriel Artists' Guild, Hollywood Reviera Beach Club, The Artists Guild of California, South Pasadena Public Library, The Society for Sanity in Art, Armand Duvannes Gallery, and Los Angeles County Museum.

 Harris won awards from the California Art Club, Laguna Beach Art Association, Los Angeles Art League, Painters and Sculptors Club, Artists of the Southwest, Valley Art Association, and the San Gabriel Festival of Arts.

 Legacy

-Harris' papers from 1928–1980 are held in the archives of the Smithsonian Institution Archives of American Art.
+Harris' papers from 1928 to 1980 are held in the archives of the Smithsonian Institution Archives of American Art.